 China aggressively promotes the reinforcement of economic partnerships with many countries and regions.
-As of 2017, 13 EPAs/FTAs have come into force.
-Negotiations on the China-Georgia EPA/FTA have already been completed.
-The EPA/FTA is due to come into effect in January 2018.
-In addition, China has also been working on negotiations on bilateral EPAs/FTAs with Sri Lanka, Maldives, Israel, and Norway, the secondary EPA/FTA with Pakistan, and EPAs/FTAs under multilateral frameworks, such as the RCEP, the Gulf Cooperation Council, and the Japan-China-Korea framework.
-China is also implementing or discussing joint research on bilateral FTAs/EPAs with eight countries.
-Looking at EPAs/FTAs that have already come into force, upgrading negotiations for EPAs/FTAs with the ASEAN and Chile have already been completed, while those for EPAs/FTAs with Singapore and New Zealand are still ongoing.
-With Peru and Switzerland, joint research for EPA/FTA upgrading has just begun.
+As of 2017, eighteen EPAs/FTAs have come into force.
+In addition, China has also been working on negotiations on bilateral EPAs/FTAs with Sri Lanka, Maldives, Israel, and Norway, the secondary EPA/FTA with Pakistan, and EPAs/FTAs under multilateral frameworks, such as the RCEP, the GCC, and the Japan-China-Korea framework.
+China is implementing or discussing joint research on bilateral FTAs/EPAs with seven countries.
+Looking at EPAs/FTAs that have already come into force, upgrading negotiations for EPAs/FTAs with New Zealand and Peru are still ongoing.
+With Switzerland, joint research for EPA/FTA upgrading is underway.
 Moreover, the Economic Cooperation Framework Agreement concluded with Taiwan has already come into force.
+China signed the FTA with Hong Kong in December 2018.